jmaryland-clgx/pams-terraform-stack-deploy/readme.md

 In higher level environments with specified backends it is not recommended to use the "default" workspace because that can make variable interpolation more complicated in the terraform code.

-For example, when switching to prod.tfbackend you should also switch to the prod workspace with "terraform workspace select prod" so that all of the correct production values are applied, instead of "default" workspace values for that backend.
+For example, when switching to prod.tfbackend you should also switch to the prod workspace with `terraform workspace select prod` so that all of the correct production values are applied, instead of "default" workspace values for that backend.

 Luckily with this pattern in use, a deployment to "default" workspace in "prod" backend would only create new and separate resources with development values.
 In almost all cases this would not cause an outage but it would be a waste of money and would require cleanup.